Quick overview

 Legal requirements of the statutes of the SVJ

 The approval of the statutes establishes the unit owners’ association.
-A notarial record must be made of the establishment of the association (however, this is no longer required when the statutes are amended).
+A notarial record must be made of the establishment of the association (however, it is no longer required when the statutes are amended).
 However, the new Civil Code also allows the establishment of an HOA by a single owner of all units.
 In this case, the statutes do not have to be in the form of a notarial deed.
 Subsequently, the articles of association are registered in the public register and the date of registration is deemed to be the date of establishment of the owners’ association.

 A majority of all unit owners must approve the first bylaws.